Tag Archives: employee experience

 This cultural transformation of “People First” and the leadership commitment to CARE will enthuse and energize people to be engaged with their colleagues, customers, and the business.

 When we create a great experience for people as much as we do for customers, we will earn the loyalty of both.
-And soon, without our focus on profits, profits will grow.
+And soon, without our focus on profits, profits will follow.
+And everyone, our people and our customers, will be enriched, literally and figuratively.

 1 Comment